wo1fbit/wo1fbit.github.io/_posts/2022-03-06-urchinsec-ctf.md

 ![image](https://user-images.githubusercontent.com/96860148/156930541-d858cf6b-18c2-483f-bae7-eb271ce76a8f.png)

 The part in green looks like a flag.
-Using [dcode's](https://www.dcode.fr/cipher-identifier) cipher identifier we get the flag is encoded in ASCII85.
+Using [dcode's](https://www.dcode.fr/cipher-identifier) cipher identifier we get know the flag is encoded in ASCII85.

 ![image](https://user-images.githubusercontent.com/96860148/156930635-eb8b61c0-a712-4be7-83dd-34b22696e1eb.png)